Tommy McDermott (footballer, born 2005): Burnley

 On 1 February 2024, McDermott joined Premier League club Burnley for an undisclosed fee after Vale's director of football, David Flitcroft, concluded that the under-21 side at Burnley would give him the playing time needed at that age.
 He made his first-team debut for Burnley on 28 August, in a 2–0 defeat at Wolverhampton Wanderers in the EFL Cup.
 He made his full debut on 11 January 2025, in a 3–1 win at Reading in the FA Cup.
 He joined Dundee on trial in June 2025, scoring in a 2–0 friendly victory over Arbroath on 28 June.
 However, Burnley triggered an extension in his contract the same day.

 On 11 August 2025, McDermott joined League Two club Shrewsbury Town on a season-long loan.
 He was signed to provide competition for Sam Clucas, Alex Gilliead, Tom Sang, Harrison Biggins and Taylor Perry.
 He was sent off on his home debut at the New Meadow, following a clumsy tackle on Teddy Bishop 66 minutes into a 2–0 defeat by Colchester United.
+He scored his first league goal on 25 October, putting his team ahead in the 91st-minute of what ultimately ended as a 2–2 draw at Oldham Athletic.
+Manager Michael Appleton said in December that McDermott needed to raise his performance levels if he wanted to avoid being in and out of the side at times.
+He played 34 league games in the 2025–26 season, scoring one goal and getting two assists.
+He was released by Burnley upon the expiry of his contract.
+He had a trial at Cambridge United in July 2026.

+FC Halifax Town

+On 26 September 2026, McDermott signed with National League club FC Halifax Town on a deal until the end of the 2026–27 season.
+Manager John McGrath said "he'll add real quality".